-We continued monitoring fish populations within the reservoir using spring and fall gill netting and present the results for bull trout and kokanee.
-Spring gill net catch of bull trout during the period 1975-1989 appeared to exist at equilibrium.
-Bull trout catch per net in Libby Reservoir significantly increased between 1990 and 2004.
-The trend appears to have stabilized since about 2005.
-This coincides with the opening of bull trout harvest initiated in 2004 for Koocanusa.
-We also found that Grave Creek redd counts and bull trout catch per net in Koocanusa have similar trends.
-Both indices are useful for determining management direction for the harvest of bull trout from Koocanusa.
+We continued monitoring bull trout populations within Lake Koocanusa using spring gill netting.
+Spring gill net catch of bull trout during the period 1975-2017 and Wigwam River/Grave Creek redd counts have significantly similar trends.
+This also coincides with the opening of bull trout harvest initiated in 2004 for Koocanusa.
+Both indices are useful and were used to determine management direction for the harvest of bull trout from Lake Koocanusa.